OOub/hummus/README.md

   * **Analysis :** print the classification accuracy of the network
   ```
-  adonis::Analysis analysis(std::string test_data_labels)
+  hummus::Analysis analysis(std::string test_data_labels)
   ```

 Please note, the first layer we build does not have any presynaptic neurons.
 The presynaptic neuron ID will appear as -1 in such cases.
 The same strategy is used for neurons without any cartesian coordinates defined (spike logger)

-Additionally, all the logger files can be read using the LogReader class in the AdonisUtilities matlab toolbox (more details in the quick start guide provided upon installing the toolbox in matlab).
+Additionally, all the logger files can be read using the LogReader class in the HummusUtilities matlab toolbox (more details in the quick start guide provided upon installing the toolbox in matlab).

 _**II- Initialising the network**_

 To initialise the network we can either initialise it without any add-ons:
 ```
-adonis::Network network;
+hummus::Network network;
 ```

 Or we can initialise it with add-ons.
 In that case, the Network constructor has two arguments: a vector of references for the addon constructors, and a reference for **one** main thread addon.
 ```
 // Constructor to initialise normal add-ons
-adonis::Network network({&spikeLogger, &learningLogger});
+hummus::Network network({&spikeLogger, &learningLogger});

 // Constructor to initialise only a MainThreadAddOn
-adonis::Network network(&qtDisplay);
+hummus::Network network(&qtDisplay);

 // Constructor to initialise both normal add-ons and a MainThreadAddOn
-adonis::Network network({&spikeLogger, &learningLogger}, &qtDisplay);
+hummus::Network network({&spikeLogger, &learningLogger}, &qtDisplay);
 ```

 _**III- Initialising the learning rules**_